instana/nginx-tracing/README.md

 ### 1.10.0 (2024-10-14)

-  * New Feature: Integrate serverless monitoring capabilities for NGINX.
+  * New Feature: Integrate serverless tracing capabilities for NGINX.

 ### 1.9.1 (2024-08-22)